tychonievich/cs2102/markdown/structures.md

 A **binary relation** is a relation that resembles a single-argument function or two-argument predicate.
 Binary relations are by far the most common type of non-functional relation in computing.

 Binary relations are often written as a formula defining their predicate, but with a special symbol instead of an equals sign, like $R(x,y): x < y$ or $R(x,y) \Coloneqq x<y$ for the less-than relation.
-Many different symbols are used, though only one per text;
+Many different symbols are used, though typically only one in any given document;
 the most common are $:$, $\triangleq$, $\coloneqq$, $\Coloneqq$, and $\overset{\text{def}}{=}$.